-Financial instruments that are reported in the balance sheet include receivables, liquid funds and accounts payable.
+Financial instruments that are reported in the balance sheet include receivables, cash and equivalents and accounts payable.

-A financial asset or financial liability is recognized in the Balance Sheet when the Company becomes party to the instrument’s contractual terms.
-Receivables are recognized in the Balance Sheet once the invoice has been sent, which normally occurs in connection with delivery of the Group’s goods and services and the associated transfer of risk.
+A financial asset or financial liability is recognized in the balance sheet when the company becomes party to the instrument’s contractual terms.
+Accounts receivable are recognized in the balance sheet once the invoice has been sent, which normally occurs in connection with delivery of the Group’s goods and services and the associated transfer of risk.
 Liabilities are recognized once the counter party has completed its task and there is a contractual obligation to pay, even though an invoice may not yet have been received.
-A financial asset or part thereof is derecognized when the contractual rights are realized, mature or are no longer under the Company’s control.
+A financial asset or part thereof is derecognized when the contractual rights are realized, mature or are no longer under the company’s control.
 The same also applies for parts of a financial asset.
 A financial liability or part thereof is derecognized in the balance sheet when contractual obligations are met or otherwise extinguished.
 The same applies for part of a financial liability.
 Purchases and sales of financial assets are recognized using trade date accounting.
-The trade date is the date the Company enters into a contractual obligation to buy or sell the asset.
-A financial asset and a financial liability are offset and the net amount recognized in the Balance Sheet only when the Company has a legally enforceable right to set off the amounts and intends either to settle on a net basis or to realize the asset and settle the liability simultaneously.
+The trade date is the date the company enters into a contractual obligation to buy or sell the asset.
+A financial asset and a financial liability are offset and the net amount recognized in the balance sheet only when the company has a legally enforceable right to set off the amounts and intends either to settle on a net basis or to realize the asset and settle the liability simultaneously.
 At initial recognition, financial instruments are classified based on the purpose for which the instrument was acquired, which affects subsequent measurement.
 The measurement categories BE Group uses are as follows.